 Appointments are available by phone call.
 Please call (585) 546-7220 x4609 or email email@example.com to schedule an appointment or to get more information.

-Family and Community Services has been providing Immigration Assistance since 1996.
+Catholic Charities Family and Community Services has been assisting immigrants since 1917, and has been providing Immigration Assistance in conjunction with Federal and New York State programs since 1996.

 Our Immigration team includes Department of Justice Accredited Representatives to provide counsel, intervention, and official representation on immigration matters.